 Mrs. Mary Ann Sachtleben is the 6th Grade Homeroom and Computer Lab teacher.
 She graduated from Southern Illinois University in Edwardsville in 1997 with a B.S. in Education and a minor in Sociology.
 Mrs. Sachtleben has taught 15 years; three years at Holy Cross Lutheran School as a Kindergarten teacher, 3 years in the public school system as a long-term substitute teacher and 9 years at St. Mary’s-St. Augustine Catholic School in Belleville as a 5th Grade Homeroom (Language Arts, Social Studies), and K-8 Computer Teacher.
 Mary is married to Dennis Sachtleben who is a software engineer for Chameleon Integrated Services in St. Louis.
 They have two grown children, Eric and Matthew, who attended Holy Cross Lutheran School from Kindergarten through 8th Grade.
 Also, both attended and graduated from Metro East Lutheran High School in Edwardsville.

 Mrs. Stephanie Schuler teaches part time in the Middle School.
 She previously taught for two years in the Triad School District as an Elementary Music and Art teacher, as well as substituting for Collinsville School District.
 Mrs. Schuler received her bachelor’s degree in Elementary Education with a Fine Arts/Music concentration from Eastern Illinois University in Charleston, IL.
 She attended Holy Cross School, and is still an active member, participating in the choir and adult hand bells.
 Her husband, Brian, is also active in the choir and on the technology committee for Holy Cross.
 He works at Washington University in the technology field.
-They have two daughters: Lorelei and Celia.
+They have three daughters: Lorelei, Celia and Hazel; and one son: Henry.
 While teaching is her passion, Mrs. Schuler also enjoys reading, knitting and crocheting, and spending time with family.

-Miss Alyssa Teschendorf was born and raised in Collinsville, IL.
+Miss Alyssa Robinson was born and raised in Collinsville, IL.
 She grew up at Holy Cross Lutheran and was blessed with knowledgeable teachers and a strong background in the Lutheran faith.
 It was at Holy Cross that she realized her strong passion to be the teacher she is today!
-She graduated from Illinois State University in May 2013 and began her first official year of being a fourth grade teacher here at Holy Cross.
+She graduated from Illinois State University in May 2013 and has taught fourth grade teacher here at Holy Cross since August of 2013.